paradigm22/428/README.md

 # 428
-Official Linux 428 Distro Repository
+Linux 428 Marigold -- The Lively, The Verdant, The Original